 - Chicken Stock: The potatoes are cooked in chicken stock for more flavor.
 Chicken stock makes the potatoes very tender.

-The key to delicious Greek potatoes is fresh ingredients so make sure you use juicy fresh lemons and really good garlic.
+The key to delicious potatoes is fresh ingredients so make sure you use juicy fresh lemons and really good garlic.

 Read more about new potatoes on LA Times.